n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Webhook/README.md

 ### 1. Where to find the Webhook URLs?

-The Webhook node has two URLs - a Test URL and a Production URL.
+The Webhook node has two URLs - Test URL and Production URL.
 To get these URLs, follow the steps mentioned below.
 1. Click on ***Webhook URLs***.
 By default, the node displays the Production URL.
 2. If you want the Test URL, click on the ***Test*** tab.
 3. To copy the URL, click on the displayed URL.

-Here is a GIF of demonstrating how to retrieve the production and test webhook URLs in n8n:
+Here is a GIF demonstrating how to retrieve the test and production webhook URLs in n8n.

 ![Retrieving the Test and Production URLs from the Webhook node](./webhook-url.gif)